| | | |

 2003 (the second version printed on ink jet printer

-- 21x21cm, hardbound) 2010 (the third version)
+- 21x21cm, hardbound) 2010 (the third version)size:

-26cm x 21cmcovers: softbound (Japanese binding) + cardboard slipcase paper: 90g, white, two kinds print: laser or inkjet printer language: Polish open edition 21 copies of the first and the second versions have been made so far copies of the third version are dated so their number is not known Almost one hundred
+26cm x 21cm covers: softbound (Japanese binding) + cardboard slipcase paper: 90g, white, two kinds print: laser or inkjet printer language: Polish open edition 21 copies of the first and the second versions have been made so far copies of the third version are dated so their number is not known Almost one hundred

 and twenty years ago Aleksy Remizov wrote a short